 ShareFacebook Twitter AddThis

-What's great about this ingredient is that it doesn't contain any gluten can be adapted to any type of cuisine.
-The best place to purchase it wouuld be an Indian shop but check the bulk section of your local health food store.
+The best place to purchase chickpea flour would be an Indian shop but check the bulk section of your local health food store.
 Keep in an airtight container and store in a cool dark place such as a cupboard.

 Here are some great ways to use chickpea flour in everyday cooking: